Reading curriculum intent

 Research shows that children who read daily develop reading fluency at a more rapid rate and become more confident, eloquent writers.
 We aspire to this for all our children and believe that the most important thing that parents can do at home to help their children achieve at school is to share books with them.

 We encourage children to read daily at home with their adults and try to ensure that those who do not get a daily read at home have one in school.
-Within Lower School, children with 5 reads are celebrated individually with prizes in celebration assembly and collectively with the class with the most reads receiving extra playtime.
+Within Lower School, children with 5 reads are celebrated individually with prizes.
 In Upper School, children take part in a reading planets competition to visit each planet when a set number of reads is achieved.

 We provide reading workshops for early reading skills every year to support parents in how they can help the development of reading at home.
 We have also made activities and question prompts for every reading book in Foundation Stage to support parents reading with their child.

 Synthetic phonics is a way of teaching children to read skilfully.
-At Covingham Park we follow a systematic approach using the ‘Letters and Sounds’ progression document.
-We incorporate the use of Jolly Phonics songs and actions to make it interactive and engaging for the children and use this to remember each sound.
+At Covingham Park we follow a systematic approach using our carefully planned pace and progression document.
+We ensure that all phonics sessions are interactive and engaging.
+We also ensure that all resources, vocabulary and mantras used are consistent across all phonics groups and year groups.
 Children in Lower School have 20 minutes of daily phonics teaching.
 Reception and Year 1 also have additional afternoon sessions.

 Phonological awareness and phonic knowledge is developed as soon as children start school.
 The initial focus is on pupils’ ability to discriminate between sounds in the environment and through rhyme, rhythm and alliteration.